 The primary need for software patching is remediating vulnerabilities.
 So it’s acceptable to say that patch management belongs in the subset of vulnerability management.
 Vulnerability management is more than just patching.
 It involves a comprehensive and continuous risk assessment program that detects vulnerabilities in the form of open ports, faulty system configurations, registry settings, and more.

 An integrated vulnerability and patch management tool gives you a standardized risk mitigation process that scales along with your growing enterprise endpoints.
-IT teams can easily adopt a single tool to carry out vulnerability management and patching hand-in-hand.
+However, IT teams can easily adopt a single tool to carry out vulnerability management and patching hand-in-hand.

 9. Have a Rollback Plan in Place

 Sometimes, a patch even though tested and verified, may prove incompatible on some devices resulting in downtime.
 To avoid downtime caused by incompatible patches, a rollback plan is necessary to remove the patch and restore the software to the previous stable version.
-You can develop a plan to run and execute commands to roll back the patches from endpoints.
+You can also develop a plan to run and execute commands to roll back the patches from endpoints.

 Some patching tools have a rollback feature built into them.
-Admins can simply roll back the patch remotely with a single click and restore the functionality of the device or application.
+Admins can simply roll back the patch remotely with a single click and then restore the functionality of the device or application.

 10. Take Precautions for Patch Exempted Endpoints